Tennessee vs. South Carolina odds, prediction: 2026 college basketball picks for March 3 from proven model

 How to make South Carolina vs. Tennessee picks

-So who wins South Carolina vs. Tennessee and which side of the spread hits well over 50% of the time?
+So who wins South Carolina vs. Tennessee and which side of the spread hits 60% of the time?
 Visit SportsLine now to see which side of the Tennessee vs. South Carolina spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.